 Bacterial strains

-Wild-type (WT) enteropathogenic E. coli (EPEC) O127:H6 strain E2348/69 (streptomycin-resistant) and the ΔescN null strain (Table 1) were grown at 37°C in Luria-Bertani (LB) broth (Sigma), unless otherwise indicated, supplemented with the appropriate antibiotics.
-Vibrio cholerae O1 In ET-122 (+) strains (WT, ΔcqsA and MM920 reporter strain – Table 1) were grown at 30°C in LB broth supplemented with the appropriate antibiotics.
-Bacteroides thetaiotaomicron (Table 1) was grown at 37°C in Brain Heart Infusion (BHI, Sigma) in anaerobic conditions, statically.
-Antibiotics were used at the following concentrations: streptomycin (50 µg/mL) and tetracycline (12.5 µg/mL).
+The wild-type (WT) enteropathogenic E. coli (EPEC) O127:H6 strain E2348/69 (streptomycin-resistant) and the ΔescN null strain (Table 1) were grown at 37°C in Luria-Bertani (LB) broth (Sigma) supplemented with the appropriate antibiotics unless otherwise indicated.
+V. cholerae O1 In ET-122 (+) strains (WT, ΔcqsA, and the MM920 reporter strain – Table 1) were grown at 30°C in LB broth supplemented with appropriate antibiotics.
+B. thetaiotaomicron (Table 1) was grown at 37°C in Brain Heart Infusion (BHI, Sigma) broth under static, anaerobic conditions.
+The following antibiotics were used for this study: streptomycin (50 µg/mL) and tetracycline (12.5 µg/mL).

 Construction of the null ΔcqsA V. cholerae mutant strain

-Non-polar deletion of cqsA in V. cholerae O1 In ET-122 (+) was generated by using the sacB-based allelic exchange method (34).
-Briefly, two PCR fragments of the flanking regions of cqsA (0.9 and 1.18 kb, from the 5` and 3` of cqsA, respectively) were generated with the corresponding primer pairs cqsA_UF/cqsA_UR and cqsA_DF/ cqsA_DR (Table 2).
-The fragments were then annealed using the primer pair cqsA_UF/cqsA_DR and cloned into pRE112 suicide vector.
-The resulting pRE112 plasmid contains the flanking regions of cqsA, with 94% of the cqsA deleted.
-The plasmid was then transformed into E. coli SM10λpir conjugative strain to be introduced into WT V. cholerae (35).
+Non-polar deletion of cqsA in V. cholerae O1 In ET-122 (+) was achieved by using the sacB-based allelic exchange method (34).
+Briefly, two PCR fragments corresponding to the flanking regions of cqsA (0.9 and 1.18 kb, from the 5’ and 3’ of cqsA, respectively) were generated with the corresponding primer pairs cqsA_UF/cqsA_UR and cqsA_DF/ cqsA_DR (Table 2).
+The fragments were then annealed using the cqsA_UF/cqsA_DR primer pair and cloned into the pRE112 suicide vector.
+The resultant pRE112 plasmid contained the cqsA flanking regions, with 94% of cqsA having been deleted.
+The plasmid was then transformed into the E. coli SM10λpir conjugative strain to be introduced into WT V. cholerae (35).
 After a sucrose selection process, V. cholerae colonies that were resistant to sucrose and susceptible to chloramphenicol were screened for the deletion of cqsA by PCR.
-The deletion of the cqsA gene was confirmed by sequencing.
+The deletion of the cqsA gene was then confirmed by sequencing.

 Type III secretion (T3S) assay

 T3S assays were performed as previously described (36, 37).
 Briefly, WT EPEC and ΔescN strains were grown overnight at 37°C in LB broth with appropriate antibiotics.
-The overnight cultures were diluted 1:40 into either pre-heated full Dulbecco's modified Eagle's medium (DMEM, Biological Industries), referred to as optimal T3SS-inducing medium, or a 1:1 (v/v) DMEM:plain LB medium, referred to as semi-optimal T3SS-inducing medium, and supplemented with DMSO, CAI-1 (50 μM) or indole (at 100-1000 μM concentrations).
-The cultures were grown for 6 h at 37°C under aerobic conditions (in a tissue culture incubator with 5% CO2) or anaerobic conditions (in DonWhitley A35 anaerobic workstation, with a gas mixture of 5% H2, 10% CO2, and 85% N2).
-The optical density at 600 nm of the cultures was measured (OD600) before the cultures were centrifuged at 20000 × g for 5 min to separate between bacterial pellets, which were dissolved in SDS-PAGE sample buffer, and the culture supernatants.
-The supernatants were filtered through a 0.22 μm low protein binding filter, normalized according to the bacterial OD600, and their protein content (proteins secreted into the culture medium) was precipitated with 10% (v/v) trichloroacetic acid (TCA) overnight at 4°C. The samples were then centrifuged at 18,000 × g for 30 min at 4°C; the precipitates of the secreted proteins were dissolved in an SDS-PAGE sample buffer, and the residual TCA was neutralized with saturated Tris.
-Samples were analyzed on SDS-PAGE gels with Coomassie Blue staining (InstantBlue, Abcam) or western blotting.
+The overnight cultures were diluted 1:40 into either pre-warmed complete Dulbecco's modified Eagle's medium (DMEM, Biological Industries), referred to as optimal T3SS-inducing medium, or a 1:1 (v/v) DMEM:plain LB medium, referred to as semi-optimal T3SS-inducing medium, with this media being supplemented with DMSO, CAI-1 (50 μM), or indole (100-1000 μM).
+These cultures were grown for 6 h at 37°C under aerobic conditions (in a tissue culture incubator with 5% CO2) or anaerobic conditions (in a DonWhitley A35 anaerobic workstation, with a gas mixture of 5% H2, 10% CO2, and 85% N2).
+The optical density at 600 nm (OD600) of these cultures was measured before the cultures were centrifuged at 20,000 × g for 5 min to separate the bacterial pellets, which were dissolved in SDS-PAGE sample buffer, from the culture supernatants.
+The supernatants were filtered through a 0.22 μm low-protein-binding filter, normalized according to the bacterial OD600, and the secreted proteins present therein were precipitated with 10% (v/v) trichloroacetic acid (TCA) overnight at 4°C. The samples were then centrifuged at 18,000 × g for 30 min at 4°C, and secreted protein precipitates were dissolved in SDS-PAGE sample buffer, with the residual TCA being neutralized using saturated Tris.
+Samples were then analyzed on SDS-PAGE gels with Coomassie Blue staining (InstantBlue, Abcam) or via western blotting.

 Bacterial co- and multi-cultures